JTok/unraid-vmbackup/README.md

 - Choose a backup location.

-- List VMs to be backed up.
+- Choose to backup all VMs, or list specific VMs to be backed up.

 - List specific vdisks to skip, if any.

 - List specific vdisk extensions to skip, if any (iso listed by default).

 - Option to use snapshots to backup VMs without shutting down.
-Changes will need to be made to VM config before enabling.
+  - be sure to install the qemu guest agent on VMs to enable quiescence, which will improve the integrity of backups.
+  - the disk path in the VM config cannot be /mnt/user, but instead must be /mnt/cache/ or /mnt/diskX/.

 - Option to kill a VM that won't shutdown cleanly.